 REA Site 2 was situated to the north of the Newstan Reject Emplacement Area, to the south of Miller Road.
 The area was adjacent to a track and showed signs of disturbance such as weeds and visible rubbish

-The Anabat results for REA Site 2 are provided in Attachment 2 (Express 1 13/10/2016).
+The Anabat results for REA Site 2 are provided in Appendix 2 (Express 2 29/10/2017).
+Five microbat species were positively identified at REA Site 2 including: